Salford Voices

 Salford Voices banner exhibition

-Artists Chris Alton and Emily Simpson have collaborated with residents at Broughton Community Centre to help design a banner marking 100 years of Salford’s city status.
-The group have learned textile and sewing techniques and visited the People’s History Museum, where they explored the powerful history of protest and community banners.
+Artists Chris Alton and Emily Simpson have collaborated with residents at Broughton Community Centre to design a series of banners that mark the centenary of Salford’s city status.
+The group have learned textile and sewing techniques, whilst exploring how banners have been used to express shared values and local pride.

 A person hand stitches a bright blue banner